top of page

 Uncle Sam Cootie Catcher Origami Project

-Download your FREE Uncle Sam Cootie Catcher template.
+Download your Uncle Sam Cootie Catcher template.
 You can find the link at the bottom of this post.
 Print on 8.5x11 white paper.
 Cut out the pieces.

 How to fold a cootie catcher